MBBCh FRCS (Eng) MSc MAcadMEd

-I have also completed an Advanced Pelvic Oncology Fellowship at Morriston Hospital, Swansea and was awarded a travelling fellowship which enabled me to visit the Department of Colon and Rectal Surgery at the world-leading Mayo Clinic in Minnesota.
+I have also completed an Advanced Pelvic Oncology Fellowship at Morriston Hospital, Swansea, and was awarded a traveling fellowship which enabled me to visit the Department of Colon and Rectal Surgery at the world-leading Mayo Clinic in Minnesota.

 I am a JAG (Joint Advisory Group on GI Endoscopy) accredited colonoscopist with extensive endoscopic experience.
 I maintain a caecal intubation rate of over 95% and am competent in endoscopic mucosal resection of polyps.

 I am the only surgeon at St Joseph's to offer Trans-anal Haemorrhoidal Dearterialization (THD) for the treatment of haemorrhoids (piles).
 This method is suitable for the treatment of the majority of grades of haemorrhoids and is a less painful alternative to traditional haemorrhoidectomy.